antarctica/assets-tracking-service/docs/implementation.md

 - *end users*: individuals that want to know the position of one or more assets
 - *tracking services (secondary)*: services that collect asset positions from this service for use by end users

-This data flow can be represented as:
+As a lower-level data flow:

 ![low](./img/architecture-low.png)